 Exercise shouldn’t be a punishment!
 Whether it’s dancing in your lounge room, gardening, cycling, or even chair-based routines, the best workout is one you actually look forward to.

-3. Monitor Your Blood Sugar
+Monitor Blood Sugar Before and After Workouts

 Keep an eye on your levels before, during, and after exercise, especially when trying something new.
 This helps you spot trends and stay safe, so you can move with confidence.